BrandonWilsonProjects/henry-hub-ng-forecasting/README.md

 All results on weekly data unless otherwise noted.

-**Diebold-Mariano significance:** XGBoost significantly outperforms Ridge (p<0.001) and Random Forest (p=0.019) on the stable window.
-Performance differences on the volatile window do not reach significance between ensemble models, consistent with correlated error structures during extreme market events.
+**Diebold-Mariano significance:** XGBoost significantly outperforms Ridge (p<0.001), Random Forest (p=0.019) and Enhanced Stacking ensemble (p<0.001) on the stable window.
+On the volatile window, XGBoost maintains statistically significant advantages over both Random Forest (p=0.021) and the Enhacned Stack (p<0.001).
+This is a stronger result than the stable-window-only significance observed in preliminary model specifications.
+Notably, the Enhanced Stacking ensemble is significantly outperformed by Random Forest on both windows (stable: p<0.001; volatile: p=0.008), providing statistical evidence that ensemble complexity actively reduces predictive accuracy relative to well-tuned individual models in this forecasting context.
+XGBoost versus Ridge does not reach significance on the volatile window (p=0.278), consistent with correlated error structures across models during extreme market events where all models systematically underpredict sharp price spikes.

 ---